Effective Stabilized Self-Training on Few-Labeled Graph Data: Our Method and Analysis

 Under the \emph{ideal case} where we have the labels of \textit{all} nodes in $\vertice$ (the population), given a classifier $\classifier(\graph,\theta)$ with output probability vectors $\bF_i$ for all nodes $v_i$ in $\vertice$, the population loss $\losspop$ is computed as follows.
 Ideally, the objective is to minimize $\losspop$ by evaluating \textit{population gradient} $\nabla_{\theta} \losspop$, and find optimal parameters $\theta^*$.

 where $\bU(\vertice)$ is the uniform distribution over node set $\vertice$.

 However, in practice, due to the scarcity of labeled data (\ie $\vert\labelset\vert\ll\vert\vertice\vert$), it is impossible to directly evaluate $\nabla_{\theta} \losspop$.
-Therefore, as introduced in Eq. \eqref{eq:lossPseudoOrigin}, Pseudo Labeling approximates population loss $\losspop$ by pseudo loss $\losspse$ with the consideration of both labeled nodes and unlabeled nodes (pseudo labels).
-In other words, it uses \textit{pseudo gradient} $\nabla_{\theta} \losspse$ to approximate $\nabla_{\theta} \losspop$, so as to minimize the loss, which is a common technique in literature~\cite{gower2019sgd,nesterov2017random}.
+Therefore, as explained in Section \ref{sec:relatedwork}, self-training method considers both the labeled nodes and the predicted labels of unlabeled nodes (as pseudo labels) for training.
+In particular, during a training epoch, the predicted labels of unlabeled nodes in Eq. \eqref{eq:pseudolabel} are regarded as the pseudo labels of the nodes.
+Then a \emph{pseudo loss} $\losspse$ is used to approximate the population loss $\losspop$.
+Also, \textit{pseudo gradient} $\nabla_{\theta} \losspse$ is used to approximate $\nabla_{\theta} \losspop$, in order to minimize the loss~\citep{gower2019sgd,nesterov2017random}.
+Usually the self-training loss $\losspse$ and its gradient $\nabla_{\theta}\losspse$ can be written as